Georgia election server showed signs of tampering: Expert

-BOSTON (AP) — A computer security expert says he found that an election server central to a legal battle over the integrity of Georgia elections showed signs of tampering.
+BOSTON (AP) — A computer security expert says he found that a forensic image of the election server central to a legal battle over the integrity of Georgia elections showed signs that the original server was hacked.

-The server was left exposed to the open internet for at least six months, a problem discovered in August 2016.
+The server was left exposed to the open internet for at least six months, a problem the same expert discovered in August 2016.
 It was subsequently wiped clean in mid-2017 with no notice, just days after election integrity activists filed a lawsuit seeking an overhaul of what they called the state’s unreliable and negligently run election system.

 In late December 2019, the plaintiffs were finally able to obtain a copy of the server’s contents that the FBI made in March 2017 and retained.

-State officials have said they’ve seen no evidence that any election-related data was compromised.
+State officials have said they’ve seen no evidence that any election-related data was compromised .
+But they also long refused to submit the server image for an independent examination.

 Logan Lamb, a security expert for the plaintiffs, said in an affidavit filed in Atlanta federal court on Thursday that he found evidence suggesting the server was compromised in December 2014.
 Lamb said the evidence suggests an attacker exploited a bug that provided full control of the server.

-Lamb also said he determined that computer logs that would have been critical to understanding what might have been altered on or stolen from the server only go back to Nov.
+Lamb also said he determined that computer logs — which would have been critical to understanding what might have been altered on or stolen from the server — only go back to Nov.
 10, 2016 — two days after Donald Trump was elected U.S. president.
 Two years later, Brian Kemp won the Georgia governor’s race by a narrow margin over Democrat Stacey Abrams.

 Kemp oversaw Georgia’s elections during the 2016 race as secretary of state.
 Election administration was handled at Kennesaw State University by an outfit that Kemp’s office dismantled after the server-wiping incident.

-Note: This story has been corrected to note that Brian Kemp was elected Georgia governor in 2018 and the spelling of the surname of the current Georgia secretary of state to Raffensperger.